unavi-xyz/wired-protocol/social/README.md

 ## Identity Servers

-Identity servers are an option for remotely hosted DIDs, and provide convenient login methods for using them.
+Identity servers are an optional server for remotely hosting DIDs.
-You can log in to the server with a given menthod - such as a username / password or OAuth connection - then retrieve keys that can be used to verify your ownership of the given DID to other parties (such as DWNs or other players).
+You can log in to the server with a given login method - such as a username / password or OAuth connection - then receive session keys for verifying your ownership of the given DID to other parties.

 ## Moderation